garrandall/popular-music-data/tracks/we-must-be-in-love-pure-soul.md

 (You make me so happy)
 Happy forever
 (Happy forever)
-And, ooh that's a mighty long time, yeah
+And, oh that's a mighty long time, yeah
 We must be in
 We must be in love
 Just let the love show, I'm pledgin' all my love